-So the least I could do was attend a meeting.
+So the least I could do was attend a meeting or not cross the picket line.
 Being committed to the concept of union organizing seemed a small price to pay.

 I come from working class stock.
 My father was a fork lift driver in the Machinist Union for 33 years.
-Daddy always encouraged his coworkers to support their union, and it's that spirit that helped raise me.
+Father always encouraged people and it's that spirit that helped raise me.